 COEUR D'ALENE, Idaho — As Election Day is looming, Idaho school districts are urging their voters to vote "yes" on their levies.

-KREM 2 spoke to both superintendents from the Coeur d'Alene School District and the Lakeland Joint School District to get all the details they want their voters to know.
+KREM 2 spoke to superintendents from both the Coeur d'Alene School District and the Lakeland Joint School District to get all the details they want their voters to know.

-"The state's going to pay for the first $2.37 million of the $9.52 million… we together will only be responsible for $7.4 million,” Arnold said.
+The Lakeland Joint School District’s Superintendent Lisa Arnold wants voters to know the breakdown.
+The Lakeland Joint School District levy is $9.5 million.
+"The state's going to pay for the first $2.37 million of the $9.52 million, we together will only be responsible for $7.4 million,” Arnold said.

 What is not listed in the formal language of the levy is that some of the tax will be taken care of by the state.